 Bitter Substances for Skin and Health

-This includes extracts of yellow gentian, the active ingredients of which naturally fortifies medicinal plants schisandra, willow bark and liquorice.
+Extracts of yellow gentian rank among the most effective botanical bitter herbs.
+The active ingredients of yellow gentian naturally fortifies medicinal plants such as schisandra, willow bark and liquorice.

 The glycyrrhetinic acid contained in the liquorice root soothes sensitive skin prone to redness.
 Willow bark contains polyphenols (tannins, flavonoids), salicylic acid and salicin, which refresh and help clear the skin.
 Schisandra extract has an antioxidant effect, protecting connective tissue and soothing the skin with natural moisturising properties.

 Check out our Healthy Hildegard bitters tablets today!